The Natural Beauty of Real Wood Countertops

 Future-Proofing for a Water-Resistant Finish

-Stains, Polyurethane and Oil Finishes
+Stains, Polyurethane, Varnish and Oil Finishes

-Depending on the look you want to achieve, a variety of stain colors are available (and can be used on any species, like white oak, red oak, walnut, hickory, hard maple and more).
+Depending on the look you want to achieve, a variety of stain colors are available (and can be used on any wood species, like white oak, red oak, black walnut, hickory, hard maple and more).
 Stains help to enhance the natural color and grain pattern of the wood.

-Many homeowners are opting for a matte finish as opposed to a high gloss finish, especially if the countertops are being used in a kitchen setting as a butcher block island.
+Many homeowners are opting for a matte finish as opposed to a high gloss option, especially if the countertops are being used in a kitchen setting as a butcher block island.
 In these instances, an FDA-approved mineral oil can keep the product moisture-, heat- and stain-resistant.

 Hardwood for Bar Tops, Island Tops & Beyond